giunatale/cosmos-signer/readme.md

 `x/signer/client/cli` package.
 The CLI code extends and-reuses the `x/auth/client/cli` package from the Cosmos-SDK, which already provides code to sign transactions.
-The only purpose of the `x/signer` module is to allow dynamnic registration of the proto types required to encode and decode the provided transactions.
+The only purpose of the `x/signer` module is to allow dynamic registration of the proto types required to encode and decode the provided transactions.

 Since the `x/signer` module is a Cosmos-SDK module, it is also possible to